damongolding/immich-kiosk/README.md

 ## What is Immich Kiosk?
-I made Immich Kiosk as a lightweight (on the client) slideshow to run on kiosk devices and browsers.
+I made Immich Kiosk as a lightweight slideshow to run on kiosk devices and browsers.

 ![preview 1](/assets/demo_1.jpeg)
 ![preview 2](/assets/demo_2.jpeg)